telerik/ajax-docs/controls/clientexportmanager/how-to/exporting-special-characters.md

 ## Example

-Here is a process of how to define a font that contains the desired symbols for expor.
+Here is a process of how to define a font that contains the desired symbols for export.
 It assumes you have the "Arial Unicode MS" font.
 You can replace it with other suitable fonts such as "DejaVu Sans".

-1. Include the `Arial Unicode MS` font in our project's `Fonts` folder.
+1. Include the `Arial Unicode MS` font in your project's `Fonts` folder.
 It is an extended version of the Arial font and supports Unicode characters.

-1. Add the font it to the **PdfSettings.Fonts** collection.
+1. Add the font to the **PdfSettings.Fonts** collection.

     **C#**